 In 1947-48 he visited the houses under construction before and after toiling at his day job in the bank.
 Long-service leave in 1948 allowed him to resign and, after considerable soul-searching, take on designing and building full-time.

 His building was revolutionary for its time and incorporated some untried techniques which have since become standard practise.
-These included the first domestic use of concrete slabs, and the excavations, often into hillsides, on which they rested.
-This allowed the buildings to connect directly to their environment.
+These included the first domestic use of concrete slabs, and the excavations on which they rested.
+This allowed the buildings to connect directly to the earth and their environment.

 The workers in the early days tended to be out of work friends from the artistic community like forelady, Sonja Skipper from Montsalvat and many others such as film-maker Tim Burstall, artist Clifton Pugh and landscape architect Gordon Ford, as well as local Eltham identities like Horry Judd.
 Many of his clients were also part of that group.